 José A. Villamil became one of our directors on June 30, 2004.
-Mr. Villamil has over 30 years of successful experience as a senior business economist, university educator and as a public official of both the Federal and State of Florida governments.
-Mr. Villamil was the Chief Executive Officer of The Washington Economics Group, Inc. ("WEG"), an economic consulting firm, serving in such position from 1993 to 1998 and from 2000 to July 2008.
-Since August 2008, Mr. Villamil has served as the Dean of the School of Business of St. Thomas University, Miami Florida, while continuing to serve as Principal Advisor to the clients of WEG.
-From 1999 to 2000, he directed the Tourism, Trade and Economic Development activities of the State in the Office of Governor Jeb Bush.
+Mr. Villamil has over 35 years of successful experience as a senior business economist, university educator and highlevel policymaker for both the Federal and State of Florida governments.
+Mr. Villamil is the Founder and Principal of an economic consulting practice, The Washington Economics Group, Inc. ("WEG"), a Florida-based firm established in 1993 upon his return to the State from his public service in Washington, D.C., where he served as Chief Economist and U.S. Undersecretary of Commerce for Economic Affairs from 1989 to 1993.
+Mr. Villamil was selected in 2008 as the founding Dean of the School of Business of St. Thomas University, serving until December 31, 2013.
+From 1999 to 2000, he directed the Tourism, Trade and Economic Development activities of the state in the Office of the Governor.
 Mr. Villamil is the immediate past Chairman of the Governor's Council of Economic Advisors of Florida.
 Since April 2003, Mr. Villamil has been director of Mercantil CommerceBank, N.A. and CommerceBank Holding Corp., and since November 2010, he has been director of Pan-American Life Insurance Group (PALIG).
-Presently, he is Director of Enterprise Florida-the State's principal economic development organization.
 Mr. Villamil is active in professional and community affairs.
-He is currently Chairman of the Economic Roundtable of the Beacon Council-Miami-Dade County's official economic development organization.
+He is currently Chairman of the Economic Roundtable of the Beacon Council - Miami-Dade County's official economic development organization.
 He is also a Senior Research Fellow of Florida TaxWatch, an established fiscal and policy research organization of the State of Florida.
-From 1989 to 1993, Mr. Villamil served as Chief Economist and later as Undersecretary for Economic Affairs at the United States Department of Commerce.
-We nominated Mr. Villamil because of his expertise in the field of economics.